 This dog should never be allowed to be owned by couch potatoes because it is a great injustice to their very nature.
 We apologize for being blunt, but it’s the truth.
 We’ve seen a lot of GSDs and other dogs end up in shelters and rescue organizations simply because they became destructive though not through their own doing.
 It’s their owner’s fault that they didn’t give these dogs enough activities to channel their tremendous energies.

 White GSDs love playing a game of fetch whether it’s with a Frisbee or a tennis ball.
 They don’t mind running along with you while you’re pedaling on your bike or even jogging and running along with them.
 Vigorous playtime activities can always be substituted for formal exercise routines.
 But if playing and having fun is not your thing, then walking the WGS for a minimum of 60 minutes twice a day every day is a must.
+For more options head over to our guides on dog frisbees and dog balls.

 If there is one thing that is quite unusual in a WGS, aside from its snowy-white coat, of course, that would be its mild temperament.
 This can be looked at as a strong point for the WGS.
 Unfortunately, it can also make it a bit shy and skittish.
 It can be fond of its family, but can be very reserved or even become reclusive in the company of others.
 This can be easily addressed, however, if you can socialize your puppy the moment it reaches your home.
 Bring it for a walk at the dog park or perhaps even invite some pet-friendly folks over to your house.
 This should help negate the shyness of a WGS puppy.